-Julie holds a Bachelor's degree in Family & Consumer Sciences from Georgia Southern University and a Masters of Education from Augusta State University.
-Prior to working with the CCR&R, Julie served as a Child Protective Services investigator and as the Direct of a Day Habilitation Program for adults with developmental disabilities.
+Julie earned a Bachelor of Family & Consumer Sciences from Georgia Southern University and a Master of Education from Augusta State University.
+Prior to working with the CCR&R, Julie served as a Child Protective Services investigator with the Richmond County Department of Child & Family Services (DFCS) and the Director of a day habilitation program for adults with developmental disabilities.
+She has also worked as an adjunct instructor in the ECE Department at Augusta Technical College.

 Kathy Garrett, Vice-President - Kathy is the Director of the Child Care Resource and Referral (CCR&R) Agency of North East Georgia in Athens under Quality Care for Children (QCC).
 She has been with Quality Care for Children since 2010.
 Prior to coming to QCC, she was the founding Director of a Child Care program and a Kindergarten teacher in Alabama.
 Kathy has also worked with the Georgia Juvenile Diabetes Research Foundation, Gwinnett County PTA, and served as the Director of Pre-School Ministries.